robin-rpr/calos/doc/clearly-image.rst

 ::

-   $ ch-image [...] reset
+   $ clearly image [...] reset

-Delete all images and cache from ch-image builder storage.
+Delete all images and cache from clearly image builder storage.

 :code:`modify`